 Before the age of mechanical clocks, sundials of various kinds were used throughout the ages to determine the time of day.

-This type of sundial was often called a Shepherd's sundial, as they were commonly used in to track the hour during long days out in the pasture.
+This type of sundial was often called a Shepherd's sundial, as they were commonly used in to track the hours during long days out in the pasture.
 It uses the sun's height to measure the time, with the gnomon (the pointy thing) being rotated to the correct month.
-The length of its shadow falls on the scale, and the time is indicated by the nearest line on the grid.

-Made of wood, brass, and paper.
+Made of wood and brass.
 Includes a booklet with its history and how to use.